-They can also work as consultants, as third party to the organization and do the role as required by the organization in their field of expertise.
-It is generally not considered as a cost effective option for the organization and also since the consultant is unaware of the business as well as the internal policies; it usually takes more time than having an internal analyst.
-These consultants are used in cases where their high level of experience and expertise will help the organization to make a drastic change and where risk cannot be taken.
+They can also work as consultants, as third party to the organisation and do the role as required by the organisation in their field of expertise.
+It is generally not considered as a cost effective option for the organisation and also since the consultant is unaware of the business as well as the internal policies; it usually takes more time than having an internal analyst.
+These consultants are used in cases where their high level of experience and expertise will help the organisation to make a drastic change and where risk cannot be taken.

 Once the business analyst has gained a lot of experience, they can also have a career in the academic field where they can act as tutors in training institutes and colleges and help other budding students to gain knowledge from their exposure.
 They can work in multiple institutes, act as an online tutor and also share blogs with everyone for which they get paid.